 Moving forward, the next day, i.e. 28th July (26th and 27th were Saturday and Sunday respectively) we have a new data point.
 This implies now the ‘new’ latest 5 days would be 22nd, 23rd, 24th, 25th and 28th.
 We will drop the data point belonging to the 21st as our objective is to calculate the latest 5-day average.

 Hence the average closing price of Marico over the last 5 trading sessions is 244.66

-In the above example, the calculation of moving average is based on the closing prices.
+In the above example, the calculation of the moving average is based on the closing prices.
 Sometimes, moving averages are also calculated using other parameters such as high, low, and open.
-However the closing prices are used mostly by the traders and investors as it reflects the price at which the market finally settles down.
+However, the closing prices are used mostly by the traders and investors as it reflects the price at which the market finally settles down.

 Moving averages can be calculated for any time frame, from minutes, hours to years.
-Any time frame can be selected from the charting software based of your requirements.
+Any time frame can be selected from the charting software-based of your requirements.